RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/run-log-collector-script.md

 aliases:
 ---

 The Redis Enterprise cluster (REC) log collector script ([`log_collector.py`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/log_collector/log_collector.py)) creates and fills a directory with the relevant logs for your environment.
+These logs will help the support team with troubleshooting.

 1. Download the [`log_collector.py`](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/log_collector/log_collector.py) file.
 2. Run the script on the system that runs your `kubectl` or `oc` commands.